 Frequently Asked Questions About Our AHP Program

 While Automotive Technology students learn about vehicle engines with a focus on maintaining optimal engine performance through routine maintenance, AHP students go through an in-depth engine education, focusing on this crucial piece of performance equipment on a more intricate level.
-After developing advanced skills through experience, High-Performance students can go onto career paths in Performance-driven fields, like engine building or optimizing vehicles raced on professional speedways.
+After developing advanced skills through experience, Hi-Performance students can go onto career paths in Performance-driven fields, like engine building or optimizing vehicles raced on professional speedways.